chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 If everything looks good, git commit.

 Run your server and test it out.
-If everything’s good you project should be sending email now.
+If everything’s good you should be sending email now.
 If you don’t get emails or something isn’t working check your log and/or pry into whatever part of the chain broke for you.
 Pry is a great tool and should give you enough info to figure out your next steps.